School of Nursing Student Handbook

 - notify the School of Nursing (SON) BSN Professional Advisor via official UTC email within 3 business days.
 A copy of this notification will be kept in the student’s file in the SON.

-- After the BSN Professional Advisor is notified of a second earned grade of “D”, “F”, or “NC”, s/he will send notification to the Director of the SON and the Chair of the SON Academic Affairs Committee via UTC email within 3 business days.
+- After the BSN Professional Advisor is notified of a second earned grade of “D”, “F”, or “NC”, s/he will send a notification to the Director of the SON and the Chair of the SON Academic Affairs Committee via UTC email within 3 business days.

 - The Chair of the SON Academic Affairs Committee will notify the student of his/her dismissal from the SON via UTC email within 3 business days of official posting of grades for the semester.